artemisa-mx/gitutor/README.md

 For Windows you can install a helper called [Git Credential Manager for Windows](https://github.com/Microsoft/Git-Credential-Manager-for-Windows) and then run

     $ git config --global credential.helper manager

+If you like what we're doing you can buy as a (coffee)[https://ko-fi.com/artemisamx]